What do we mean by ‘working relationships’?

 I’m not talking about the romantic kind, but the work place kind between colleagues.
 We think we know what relationships means, but there are so many kinds – between colleagues, partners, friends, children, they can be almost anything.
 In essence though, relationships are the things that weave us humans together, the social interactions that we develop over time.
 They will vary in each and every context and can be anything from deep and based on solid foundations, to tenuous and fleeting.

-They are also one of the many things that has been put under significant strain over the last two and a half years.
+They are also one of the many things that has been put under significant strain during the pandemic.
 What we thought we knew about our teams and our relationships has been thrown about, pushed, pulled, chewed up and spat out in a shape that continues to be unfamiliar to us.

 And the strain is beginning to show.
 Many of the workshops I have facilitated in the past few months have been centred around relationship building.
 This focus now sits alongside several other goals such as understanding and articulating team values, re-aligning with team purpose or creating new objectives and next steps.
 Relationships between team members and between teams don’t exist in a vacuum, but are part of the living and breathing organisational dynamic.
 Facilitating conversations on how this all fits together is very much part of the equation as we work out how to move forwards.

 Tensions and challenges in teams, or more widely in organisational relationships, come in all shapes and sizes.

 You may be seeing misunderstandings between people or teams (you think you are on the same page, but are you really?).
 There may be a lack of willingness and enthusiasm to get on with things, with people feeling more cautious than before.
 Perhaps deep trust is no longer quite there and people aren’t sharing as much as they could be.
 Collaboration may not be as collaborative as you would like, missing the right input from the right people.
 There is quite possibly a general feeling of team members not knowing each other any more.
 Has everyone changed, or just the way you all work together?
 It’s probably a bit of both.